Lviv: Information technology

-Lviv is also one of the leaders of software export in Eastern Europe with expected sector growth of 20% by 2020.
+Lviv is also one of the leaders of software export in Eastern Europe, with expected sector growth of 20% by 2020.
 Over 15% of all IT specialists in Ukraine work in Lviv, with over 4100 new IT graduates coming from local universities each year.
 About 2,500 tech enthusiasts attended Lviv IT Arena, the largest technology conference in Western Ukraine.
 Over 24,000 IT specialists work in Lviv as of 2019.
 Lviv is among top five most popular Ukrainian cities for opening R&D center in IT and IT outsourcing spheres together with Kyiv, Dnipro, Kharkiv and Odesa.

-In 2009, KPMG, one of the well-known international auditing companies, included Lviv in top 30 cities with the greatest potential of information technology development.
-As of December 2015, there were 192 IT-companies operating in the city, of which 4 large (with more than 400 employees), 16 average (150–300 employees), 97 small (10–110 employees) and 70 micro companies (3–7 employees).
-From 2017 to 2018 the amount of IT-companies raised to 317.
+In 2009, KPMG, one of the well-known international auditing companies, included Lviv as one of the top 30 cities with the greatest potential of information technology development.
+As of December 2015, there were 192 IT companies operating in the city, of which 4 were large (with more than 400 employees), 16 were average (150–300 employees), 97 were small (10–110 employees) and 70 were micro companies (3–7 employees).
+From 2017 to 2018 the number of IT companies increased to 317.

-The turnover of Lviv's IT industry in 2015 amounted to $300 million U.S. About 50% of IT services are exported to the US, 37% to Europe, and the rest to other countries.
+The turnover of Lviv's IT industry in 2015 amounted to $300 million.
+About 50% of IT services are exported to the US, 37% to Europe, and the rest to other countries.
 As of 2015, about 15 thousand specialists were employed in this industry with an average salary of 28 thousand UAH.
-According to a study of the Economic Effect of the Lviv IT-Market, which was conducted by Lviv IT Cluster and sociological agency "The Farm", there are 257 IT companies operating in Lviv in 2017, that employ about 17 thousand specialists.
-The economic impact of the IT industry in Lviv is $734 million U.S.
+According to a study of the Economic Effect of the Lviv IT-Market, which was conducted by Lviv IT Cluster and sociological agency "The Farm", there were 257 IT companies operating in Lviv in 2017 which employed about 17 thousand specialists.
+The economic impact of the IT industry in Lviv is $734 million.

 There are 15 top universities in Lviv, 5 of which prepare highly skilled specialists in computer and IT technologies and supply over 1,000 IT graduates to the market annually.

-Lviv IT outsourcing companies gathered all kinds of Ukrainian developers in one place, resulting in many front-end interns, JavaScript developers, back-end and full-stack coders with proper qualifications, experience, and good English language skills.
+Lviv IT outsourcing companies gathered all kinds of Ukrainian developers in one place, resulting in multiple front-end interns, JavaScript developers, back-end and full-stack coders with proper qualifications, experience, and good English language skills.
 Some IT companies in Lviv offer outsourcing software services to international corporations rather than developing their software product.